Lorcker/ntnu_ttk4145_elevators/README.md

 The project is divided into several modules which are separated by channels.
 Each module runs in its own routine.
 This enables a clean separation of responsibilities.
 The diagram below shows which modules exist and how they interact with each other.

 ![Modules](https://github.com/user-attachments/assets/86796711-9c2b-4447-bbf8-c36a1185ea02)

+## Local Testing
+To manually test multiple elevators locally follow theses steps:
+1. Make sure to have xterm installed
+2. Start the local_sim_testing.bash script included in the repository